cxvh/markdown-mermaid/docs/n00b-advanced.md

 ```
 The new setting was defined in a variable `config`, which we referenced as we initialized the mermaid renderer.
 The variable could have any permissible name.

+*Note* In this example, no mermaid version is referenced in the path to the mermaid renderer.
+We automatically get the latest version.

 ## config options - example 2
 Some configuration options have their own attributes, i.e. specific configuration values are set through hiearchical levels.